 With a 3000 mAh battery, the JBL Flip 4 claims to provide up to 12 hours of battery life.

 In terms of connectivity, while there appears to be no NFC patch, you get Bluetooth v4.2 and aux for playback, and micro USB for charging the speaker, which takes two hours and 45 minutes to reach 100 percent power.
 The LED backlight on the speaker’s power button glows blue when connected via Bluetooth, and white when no devices are connected.
 Connection status is also prompted by a beep, which tells you when the speaker is connected to a device.

 Pairing via Bluetooth is easy, facilitated by the multi-tasking power button.

 The JBL Connect+ button enables seamless pairing between the smartphone app and multiple other Flip 4 speakers.

+There is apparently a low frequency mode in the JBL Flip 4 which can be activated to enjoy a deeper bass.
 Portable speakers have increasingly become one of our most essential gadgets to take with us anywhere.
 JBL has succeeded in earning a reputation of making one of the best portable speakers priced under $150.